Bode’s Law

 (768 + 4)/10 = 77.2 39.3 Pluto

-Solar systems develop from a state of equilibrium between the forces of gravity and repulsion.
+Planetary orbital distances within the solar systems develop from a state of equilibrium between the forces of gravity and repulsion.
 Planetary orbital formation is truly a random and chance event in the universe.
 The dominant stellar object captures free-floating cosmic objects within its zone of gravitational influence.
 The mass of the cosmic objects and their chance placement near the dominant stellar object determines the distance between orbits.
 The size of the mass in any orbit dictates placement of surrounding orbital paths.
 The greater an exterior planetary mass, the tighter the interior orbital paths will ride closer to the Sun, and the orbits of the all the outer planets will fan out due to a larger repulsion generated from the same mass.
+If that same large mass in the middle of the same inner planets the planet to the inside would be pushed closer to the Star and the planets to the outside would ride outwards of their original positions.

 Related Articles: